takafan/hessian2/README.md

 msgpack: binary, faster.

-protobuf: encoding structured data with schema.
+protobuf: encoding your object with schema.

 marshal: powerful, fast, but ruby only.